SoupyzInc/SoupyzInc/README.md

 <h2 align="center">Data Engineer - Bulls Racing</h2>
 <details><summary>Click to expand summary!</summary>
-<br>•	<b><ins>Saved $2,495</ins></b> per year from the team’s budget by developing a bespoke tire data analysis program using MATLAB to substitute out-of-budget software such as OptimumTire.
+•	<b><ins>Saved $2,495</ins></b> per year from the team’s budget by developing a bespoke tire data analysis program using MATLAB to substitute out-of-budget software such as OptimumTire.
 <br>•	<b><ins>Justified purchasing of over $4,000 in new tires with 90 different graphs</ins></b> (FY vs SA and MZ vs SA) comparing different tire and rim combinations.
 Graphs also determined an optimal tire pressure of 10 PSI for our vehicle setup.
 <br>•	Documented and maintain over 60 different sensors and 190 data channels that these sensors produce.
 <br>•	Assisted in the design on the new wiring harness by calculating safety of lighter, lower-gauge wires in the safety circuit.